 FoodSaver Wide-Mouth Jar Sealer: Already have a FoodSaver?
 If so, check out this jar sealer which can be used to vacuum seal your Mason jars.
 This is a great option for short to mid term storage of items such as beans, rice, sugar and salt.
 Store your jars in a cool, dark place and you are set with the added advantage of removing a small amount for current use without having to disrupt your large Mylar bag or bucket of food.
 There is also a version for regular sized jars.
 See Fast Track Tip #4: How to Use a FoodSaver for Vacuum Canning.

 Mylar bags & Oxygen Absorbers: What I love about Mylar bags and oxygen absorbers is they protect against every single one of the food storage enemies.
 Prices do vary but for the most part, they are inexpensive and easy to keep on hand.
-And while you can seal them up with a FoodSaver, some tubing, and a common clothes iron, I find it infinitely easier with a cheap hair straightening iron that you can pick up $20 or less.
+And while you can seal them up with a FoodSaver, some tubing, and a common clothes iron, I find it infinitely easier with a cheap hair straightening iron that you can pick up for very cheap.

 A Primer on Pickling: Learn How to Pickle Food in a Single Afternoon!: Want to follow along as I make some pickles?
 This short how-to by LeAnn Edmondson will get you on the right track.
 Do not let it’s brevity deter you.
 This gets you where you need to go without a lot of fluff.

 Presto 23-Quart Pressure Canner and Cooker: This is a good option when it comes to pressure canners.
-It is so popular that it is the #1 best seller on Amazon.
 I initially purchased this Presto Canner but it was too tall and did not fit under my range-top hood.
 This is definitely something you will want to check.

 A frequent question I get on Backdoor Survival has to do with healthcare matters when there is no doctor around.
 This is the definite source of survival medical information for all Prepper’s and is my go-to bible for survival medicine.